 You don’t want to get out of bed.
 You don’t see the point in moving on.
 You eat too much sugar and crash into immobility.
 You stop caring about your passion.

 Sometimes being unmotivated is just ‘meh’ and sometimes it’s the deepest, darkest corner of hell.
 Either way, nothing is being built.
 We’re builders!
-If we go too long without constructing something then we die.
+If we go too long without constructing something we die.

 Then you exit the Window of Motivation and realize nothing happened.
-You read everything about motivation – you know all there is about the thing, why isn’t it hitting you!?
+You read everything about motivation–you know all there is about the thing, why isn’t it hitting you!?

-You didn’t do anything.
+Because you didn’t do anything.

 Without action, knowledge only leads to frustration.